 A version of this story originally appears in the new issue of Entertainment Weekly, on stands Friday and available here.
 Don’t forget to subscribe for more exclusive interviews and photos, only in EW.

 The road to Kesha’s new album, Rainbow (out now), hasn’t been easy.
 It’s her first studio LP since 2012, and her first since she began a contentious legal battle with producer Dr. Luke, whom she accused of sexual assault, among other allegations, in a 2014 lawsuit.
 (Luke — real name Lukasz Gottwald — has repeatedly denied all of her claims, most of which were thrown out by a judge in April 2016, though one contract-related claim is still ongoing in court.)
-Here, Kesha shares the inspiration behind Rainbow, in her own words.
+Here, Kesha makes EW a Musical Mood Board and shares the inspirations behind Rainbow, in her own words.

 Pet Sounds by the Beach Boys